I am happy to announce that the latest release candidates of Cmdstan and Stan are now available on Github!

 You can find the release candidate for cmdstan here.
 Instructions for installing are given at the bottom of this post.

 Please test the release candidate with your models and report if you experience any problems.
 We also kindly invite you to test the new features and provide feedback.
 If you feel some of the new features could be improved or should be changed before the release, please do not hesitate to comment.

 The Stan development team appreciates your time and help in making Stan more efficient while maintaining a high level of reliability.

-If everything goes according to plan, the 2.28 version will be released next Tuesday.
+If everything goes according to plan, the 2.30 version will be released in about ten days.